Sustainability and nutrition

 Lübchiner straw pig

-Severin organic eggs and brother cock.
+Severin organic eggs and brother cock

 On the 1st Thursday of every month, we prepare mainly vegetarian dishes in our cafeterias.
 In individual dining halls, we offer selected meat dishes and deliberately avoid red meat, so that comparatively small amounts of greenhouse gases are produced.
 With Green Day, we want to make a contribution to climate protection and raise awareness for sustainable nutrition.